inancdericioglu/inancdericioglu.github.io/_posts/2019-5-27-CNN_Text_Classification.md

 ## Maxpooling over Time

-Now, we’ve seen how a a convolutional operation produces a feature vector that can represent local features in sequences of word embeddings.
+Now, we’ve seen how a convolutional operation produces a feature vector that can represent local features in sequences of word embeddings.
 One thing to think about is how a feature vector might look when applied to an important phrase in a text source.
 If we are trying to classify movie reviews, and we see the phrase, “great plot,” it doesn’t matter *where* this appears in a review; it is a good indicator that this is a positive review, no matter its location in the source text.

 In order to indicate the *presence* of these high-level features, we need a way to identify them in a vector, regardless of the location within the larger input sequence.
 One way to identify important features, no matter their location in a sequence, is to discard less-relevant, locational information.
 To do this, we can use a **maxpooling** operation, which forces the network to retain only the maximum value in a feature vector, which should be the most useful, local feature.